RIT-MDRC/Legacy_Catbot/README.md

 -   Install PlatformIO extensions
 -   Create a new folder with the name of your choice
 -   Clone repository
-    open folder in vscode and open terminal with ctrl+` or
+    - open folder in vscode and open terminal with ctrl+` or in the terminal
     ```
-    cd folder_of_choice
+    cd /folder_of_choice
     git clone https://github.com/RIT-MDRC/Catbot.git .
     ```
 -   Switch into encoder_test branch (temporary)